Osorezan no Stooges Kyo

 Osorezan no Stooges Kyo is an album by Boredoms, released in 1988 on Selfish Records.
-The title translates to "The Stooges' Craze in Osorezan".
+The title translates to "The Stooges' Craze on Mount Osore".

 Critical reception

 Trouser Press wrote that "structure-free sonic whirlwinds like 'Call Me God' and 'Feedbackfuck' are simultaneously far funnier than any quirk-rock smirk-fest you'd care to name and far scarier than any death-metal posing in recent memory."